Home » Blog » HDPE vs. PVC Geomembranes: Choosing the Right Pond Liner

 What is the Difference Between an HDPE Liner and a Geomembrane?

-- Geomembrane: This is a broader category that refers to any synthetic membrane used in geotechnical applications for containment or separation purposes.
-Geomembranes can be made from various materials, including HDPE, PVC, EPDM, and others.
+• Geomembrane: A broader term that refers to any synthetic membrane used as a barrier for fluid or gas containment.
+It can be made from various materials, including HDPE, LLDPE (Linear Low-Density Polyethylene), PVC, EPDM, and polypropylene.

 What is the Difference Between PVC and HDPE Geomembrane?